fan2/mkdocs/docs/blog/posts/arm/a64-memory-barrier.md

     inline constexpr memory_order memory_order_seq_cst = memory_order::seq_cst;
     ```

 All versions of C and C++ have *`sequence points`*, but C11 and C++11 also provide memory models.
 Sequence points *only* prevent the compiler from re-ordering C++ source code.
 There is *nothing* to stop the processor re-ordering instructions in the generated object code, or for read and write buffers to re-order the sequence in which data transfers are sent to the cache.
-In other words, they are only relevant for single-threaded code.
+In other words, they are *only* relevant for single-threaded code.
 For multi-threaded code, then either use the memory model features of C11 / C++11, or other ***synchronization*** mechanisms such as `mutexes` which are provided by the operating system.
 Typically, a compiler cannot re-arrange statements across a sequence point and restrict what optimizations the compiler can make.
 Examples of sequence points in code include function calls and accesses to [volatile](../c/c-volatile.md) variables.

 The C language specification defines sequence points as follows:

-> At certain specified points in the execution sequence called sequence points, all side effects of previous evaluations shall be complete and no side effects of subsequent evaluations shall have taken place.
+> At certain specified points in the execution sequence called `sequence points`, all side effects of previous evaluations shall be ***complete*** and ***no*** side effects of subsequent evaluations shall have taken place.

 !!! note "Barriers in Linux"